Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. Playtime

 A bored cat will bat or paw at you to engage in play.
-If your pet paws at you then runs off, she may want to play.
+If your pet paws at you and then run off, she may want to play.
 Keep her properly stimulated by providing your pet with tons of engaging toys and catnip.

 The best toys will give your cat hours and hours of exercise and entertainment.
 Our Hepper Catnip Stick Toys are packed with 100% organic catnip and shaped like prey to give your cat both mental and physical stimulation.
 Plus, they're as nice to look at as they are sturdy and fun!